 - Cold weather is a real stress as the horse generates enough heat to provide body warmth during the coldest of weather.
 A horse's nutritive needs will be higher when it is minus 10 degrees Fahrenheit, than it will be when the temperatures are around 50 degrees.

-- Overfeeding can cause too much weight gain during the winter, and lead to laminitis and other health problems in the spring.
+- Do not overfeed.
+Overfeeding can cause too much weight gain during the winter, and lead to laminitis and other health problems in the spring.

 Other Winter Tips

-- Also, be on the alert for the presence of lice and mites.
+- Be on the alert for the presence of lice and mites.
 Parasites, both internal and external, can be heavily implicated by winter.